RobLoach/SuperKitsuneBros/README.md

 ## Development

 1. Have [Node.js](https://nodejs.org/en) installed
+1. Clone project to your levels dirr (from above)
-1. Run `npm it` to set up the correct tileset paths
+1. Run `npm it` to copy all the dependencies (see dep/ for examples form Kitsume as well as the modding PDF.)
 1. Open `SuperKitsuneBros.tiled-project` with [Tiled](https://www.mapeditor.org/)

+> [!NOTE]
+> Users who have installed Linux flatpak version of both Tiled & Steam will have issues, so it's recommended you install a non-flatpak version of 1 of those (I use non-flatpak Steam.)

 ### File Descriptions